MrR4tC4k3/SharpC4k3s/README.md

 <br>

 ## GhostGrip WMI
-GhostGrip WMI creates a WMIEventSubscription for your prefered event for persistence and execution method.
+GhostGrip WMI aims to simplify the process of setting WMI persistence on your target with easy to use flag options.
+Ghost Grip WMI creates a WMIEventSubscription based on your prefered event for persistence as well as its execution method.
 Use HollowNGo prior to set up your executable to avoid FileCreation Events.

 **Usage:** GhostGrip_WMI.exe -location <path_to_executable> -type <time/logon/eventcode> -execution <executiontype> -randomizename <true/false>
 - **Example:** dotnet inline-exeucte GhostGrip_WMI.exe -location C:\Windows\System32\calc.exe -type eventcode -eventcode 4726 -execution direct -randomizename true